nathancarter/how2data/database/tasks/How to predict the response variable in a linear model/R.md

 Let's assume that you've already built a linear model.
 We do an example below with fake data, but you can use your own actual data.
-For more information on the following code, see how to fit a multiple linear regression linear model.
+For more information on the following code, see how to fit a multivariate linear model.

 ```R
 x1 <- c( 2,  7,  4,  3, 11, 18,   6, 15,   9,  12)